skelemoa/quovadis/README.md

 This repository contains datasets and scripts for the paper <a href="https://arxiv.org/pdf/2007.02072v1.pdf">Quo Vadis, Skeleton Action Recognition ?</a>

-This paper primarily contributed towards benchmarking of exisiting skeleton human action recognition models on larger datasets like <a href = "http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">NTU-120</a> and also provides insight on how these models performs for *in the wild* data as well.
+This paper primarily contributes towards benchmarking of exisiting skeleton human action recognition models on larger datasets like <a href = "http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">NTU-120</a> and also provides insight on how these models performs for *in the wild* data as well.

 <img src = "static/main_datasets.png"/>

-This paper introduced 2 new skeleton human action datasets:
+We also introduce 3 new skeleton human action datasets:

 - Skeletics-152
 - Skeleton-mimetics